 In November 2015, Headteachers and Governors from across the region met to consider how a MAT serving South East Cornwall would operate, which schools would work together to form the first wave and how the work could be divided up between them.
 A core group of representatives from each school was brought together as well as six ‘strands’ or working groups who met, often weekly, to ensure that all decisions were taken collectively and we all could benefit as much as possible from the vast range of expertise and experience to arrive at the best possible MAT.

-We very much hope you will enjoy reading about some of the brilliant initiatives that have already been taking place across the new SMART partnership.
+We very much hope you will enjoy reading about some of the brilliant initiatives that have been taking place across our SMART partnership.

 Thank you for your ongoing support.